LunaCommunity/Playable-Examples/README.md

 ### Required

 1. Please make sure your html file is named "source.html"
+2. Please make sure all the startup functionality is performed in the `startGame()` function
+3. Add the callback events, examples available in the full version demo above
-2. Use the Luna API when you want to direct the user to the app store: `Luna.Unity.Playable.InstallFullGame()`
+4. Use the Luna API when you want to direct the user to the app store: `Luna.Unity.Playable.InstallFullGame()`
-3. Please make sure all the startup functionality is performed in the `startGame()` function
-4. If you wish to run on Mintegral or Vungle, please also call the `Luna.Unity.LifeCycle.GameEnded()` event when the game is complete
+5. If you wish to run on Mintegral or Vungle, please also call the `Luna.Unity.LifeCycle.GameEnded()` event when the game is complete

 ### Optional